Banovina (region): Kingdom of Yugoslavia

 During the interwar period Banovina was divided between Vrbas Banovina whose seat was in Banja Luka and Sava Banovina whose seat was in Zagreb.
 In 1939 Sava Banovina became a part of the autonomous Banovina of Croatia.

 World War II

-During the World War II in Yugoslavia, the region was one of the main targets of the genocide of Serbs in the Independent State of Croatia.
+During the World War II in Yugoslavia, the region was one of the main targets of the Chetnik war crimes in World War II and the genocide of Serbs in the Independent State of Croatia.
 One of the most infamous mass killings was the Glina massacres of 2,000–2,400 people.
 Consequentially, the region also became one of the strongholds of the Yugoslav Partisans, Europe's most effective anti-Axis resistance movement.

 Croatian War of Independence

 During the Croatian War of Independence in the 1990s the entire region of Banovina became a part of internationally unrecognized self-proclaimed Republic of Serbian Krajina and known for infamous mass killings of Croats.
 Croatian government retook control over the region in 1995 via Croatian forces Operation Storm leading to mass fleeing of nearly the entire Serb population of Banovina and resulting serious depopulation of the region.
 Subsequent return was only partial and slow.

 After the war, a number of towns and municipalities in the region were designated Areas of Special State Concern.